Netthaw/TOTP-MCU/readme.md

-TOTP Library with Pure C for ALL MCU
+TOTP Library Pure C for ALL MCU
 ====================

 Library to generate Time-based One-Time Passwords.